COgroup-sas/cms/README.md

 ## Configuration

 Set the property values in the `config/cogroupcms.php`.
-These values will be used by cogroup-cms to refer to the correct prefix and color theme.
+These values will be used by cogroup-cms to refer to the correct prefix, color theme and URI to CMS access.

 ### User relation to roles